RemRemRemRe/RemRemRemRe.github.io/_posts/2024-10-05-Latent Timer.md

 Well, `TimerManager` has many problems when it comes to gameplay:

-- `SetTimerForNextTick` actually called this tick rather than the next tick [see this commit](https://github.com/EpicGames/UnrealEngine/commit/6e2c11d3544ea67564e259703b074c6e24e530fa)
+- `SetTimerForNextTick` actually called this tick [rather than the next tick](https://github.com/EpicGames/UnrealEngine/commit/6e2c11d3544ea67564e259703b074c6e24e530fa)

 - Callback order is not guaranteed to be the same as the timer set order